igormichalak/lang-drafts/README.md

 Underscores are allowed for better readability: `1_000_000_000` (one billion).
 A number that contains a dot is a floating-point literal: `1.0e9` (one billion).

-Binary literals are prefixed with `0b`, octal literals with `0`, and hexadecimal literals with `0x`.
+Binary literals are prefixed with `0b`, and hexadecimal literals with `0x`.

 ## Variable declarations